Skip to content

 Agent-Aware CLI Behaviour via Environment Variable

-The env-var contract is not a drop-in replacement for system-prompt flag instructions.
+The env-var contract does not replace system-prompt flag instructions.
 It pays off when:

-• You control the CLI, or its maintainers honour a name your harness sets.
+• You control the CLI, or its maintainers honor a name your harness sets.
 CLIs that have never heard of VSCODE_AGENT ignore it.

 • Variable naming converges, or you check several.
-Every harness picks its own name today; a CLI supporting "any agent" maintains an allow-list.
+Every harness picks its own name today, so a CLI supporting "any agent" keeps an allow-list.

 When those conditions hold, the agent sheds tool-specific flag knowledge.
 Otherwise, fall back to the agent-side override.